Raptus/raptus.navexplorer/README.rst

 Copyright and credits
 =====================

-raptus.navexplorer is copyright 2011-2012 by samuel riolo and raptus ag, and is licensed under the GPL.
+raptus.navexplorer is copyright 2011-2012 by raptus ag, and is licensed under the GPL.
 See LICENSE.txt for details.

 .. _raptus: http://www.raptus.com/